Our Lady of Fatima

 Erected 2017 by The Indian Lake Historical Society.

-Categories. • Arts, Letters, Music • Churches & Religion • Entertainment •
+Topics.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Churches & Religion • Entertainment.

 Credits.
 This page was last revised on June 9, 2017.
-This page originally submitted on June 8, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 89 times since then.
+It was originally submitted on June 8, 2017, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 231 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on June 8, 2017, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.